 Step-eight is the most pleasant part of making honey brown beer, apart from sampling your braggot of course.
 Pull up a chair with a good book; after about a day a most satisfying bleeping sound will emanate from the bubbler as the yeast cells go about their work.
 It may put you to sleep if it is not a gripping-tale.

-When the bubbles diminish after about a week, take a small sample from the tap and test the specific gravity using your hydrometer; use a spray bottle to rinse out the tap.
+When the bubbles diminish after about a week or two, take a small sample from the tap and test the specific gravity using your hydrometer; use a spray bottle to rinse out the tap.

-If you are going to use finings dissolve them in 200 ml of boiling water and pour it into the wort.
+If you are going to use finings dissolve them in 200 ml of boiling water and pour the liquid into the wort.
 Reseal the bucket and leave it for two-days.
-Personally I do not do this step.
+Personally I do not follow this step.

 And now for the odious part, depending on how idle you were on finishing your honey brown beer.
-If you rinsed out each bottle two or three-times every evening, then the process is relatively simple.
+If you rinsed out every bottle two or three-times each evening, then the process is relatively simple.

 In fact I start here when sterilising the bucket right at the beginning in step one.

-Swirl out each bottle with clean water a few times, and add the sterilising liquid from the bucket using a funnel.
+Swirl out each bottle with clean water a few times; and then add the sterilising liquid from the bucket using a funnel.

-Then when you are ready to bottle, shake up each one with the sterilising fluid, discard into a plastic container with about 25 caps, depending on the size you are using, and rinse thoroughly a few times.
+Then when you are ready to bottle, shake up each one with the sterilising fluid; discard it into a plastic container with about 25 caps, depending on the size you are using.
+Rinse thoroughly a few times.
 Turn them upside down to drip-dry.

-Swish the caps around a few times in the bucket, discard the liquid and rinse several times.
+Swish the caps around a few times in the bucket, discard the liquid and rinse again.
 Drain and allow to dry.

 To give your honey brown beer a head you need to prime each bottle with a little honey at the rate of 1 level teaspoon per 750 ml.

 Place a small funnel into the first beer bottle and add 1.3 tsp of sugar; the amount is not critical but just do not be too generous.
 Do the same to all 25.